 3. Be Informed on Compensation and Advisor Fees

 Ask your potential advisor about their compensation method.
 It’s important you know whether compensation is on an hourly basis, by commission, or as a percentage of assets under management.
 If compensation is a percentage, the fees should be under one percent annually.

 Learn more about understanding the compensation when searching for a financial advisor.

 A financial advisor should be prepared to provide recommendations.
 Ask to speak with their clients and request to speak to clients whose needs are similar to yours so you can get an idea about whether the advisor is the right fit for your unique retirement needs.
 If the advisor refuses or can’t provide any recommendations, consider walking away.

 5. Request an Investment Policy Statement

 Many advisors prepare an investment policy statement, which outlines in detail how he or she will meet your individual investing and financial portfolio objectives.
-If they don’t provide the statement, as the advisor to put something in writing why the investment is best for you.
+If they don’t provide the statement, ask the advisor to put something in writing explaining why the investment is best for you.

 6. Make Sure Recommended Investments Are Explained

 If the financial advisor is recommending a specific investment, make sure he or she can explain the investment to you in terms you understand.
 It’s important that there’s open communication and investment education so that you are fully informed of what is happening to your assets.
 Some advisors get a percentage of investments sold, so you also want to make sure the investment is right for your specific needs.